CesiumGS/cesium-unreal/README.md

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Cesium for Unreal is free for both commercial and non-commercial use.

-### :package: Accessing Packaged Plugins
+### :package: Installing Cesium for Unreal

-The easiest way to access Cesium for Unreal is by downloading the officially released version from the [Unreal Engine Marketplace](https://cesium.com/unreal-marketplace?utm_source=cesium-unreal&utm_medium=github&utm_campaign=unreal).
+The easiest way to install Cesium for Unreal is by downloading the officially released version from the [Unreal Engine Marketplace](https://cesium.com/unreal-marketplace?utm_source=cesium-unreal&utm_medium=github&utm_campaign=unreal).

 You can also find all releases on the [Releases](https://github.com/CesiumGS/cesium-unreal/releases) page.
 This is useful if you want an older version, or if you can't or don't want to use the Unreal Engine Marketplace.
 In particular, if you're using Linux, the Releases page is a better option.
 To install any of these releases:

-1. If you previously installed the Cesium for Unreal plugin via the Unreal Engine Marketplace, uninstall it first.
+1. If you previously installed the Cesium for Unreal plugin via the Unreal Engine Marketplace, uninstall it.
 2. Extract the release ZIP to Unreal Engine's `Engine/Plugins/Marketplace` directory.
 For example, on Unreal Engine 5.2 on Windows, this is typically `C:\Program Files\Epic Games\UE_5.2\Engine\Plugins\Marketplace`.
 You may need to create the `Marketplace` directory yourself.
-3. If you've done this correctly, you'll find a `CesiumForUnreal` sub-directory inside the `Marketplace` directory.
+3. If you've done this correctly, you'll find a `CesiumForUnreal` sub-directory inside the `Marketplace` directory, and the plugin is ready to use.

 You can also [use pre-release packages](Documentation/use-prerelease-packages.md).